koalagon/groceryco/README.md

 This program reads all json file with relative path.
 So, you should run the program in VS or run it directly in the folder which exe file resides.

 # Prerequisite
-- VS2013 or higher version
-- .NET 4.0 or higher version
+- .NET 4.0 or higher version (I used VS2013 for this project)

 # Architecture & Project structure
 - I follow Onion Architecture.
 You could see the onion architecture from http://jeffreypalermo.com/blog/the-onion-architecture-part-1/